Anhydrouss/Anhydrouss/README.md

 - 👋 Hi, I’m @Anhydrouss
-- 👀 I am interested in AI, blockchain and cryptocurrency
+- 👀 I am interested in AI and blockchain and looking to collaborate on AI and blockchain related projects
-- 🌱 I am working towards mastering ML and exploring various automated systems
+- 🌱 I am working towards mastering ML and exploring automated systems
-- 💞️ I am looking to collaborate on AI and blockchain related projects

 <!---